Antônio Vilas-Boas

 Antônio Vilas-Boas (Note: Most often spelled "Villas Boas" or "Villas-Boas", especially in English sources.)
 (1934–1991) was a Brazilian farmer (later a lawyer) who claimed to have been abducted by extraterrestrials in 1957.
-Though similar stories had circulated for years beforehand, Vilas-Boas' claims were among the first alien abduction stories to receive wide attention.
-Some skeptics today consider the abduction story to be little more than a hoax, although Boas nonetheless reportedly stuck to his account throughout his life.
+Though similar stories had circulated for years beforehand, Vilas-Boas's claims were among the first alien abduction stories to receive widespread attention.
+Some skeptics have suggested the abduction story is a hoax, although Boas reportedly maintained his account throughout his life.

 Early life

-Antônio Vilas-Boas is the son of Jerônimo Pedro Vilas-Boas (1887–1963) and Enésia Cândida de Oliveira (1897–1963), born São Francisco de Sales.
+Antônio Vilas-Boas was the son of Jerônimo Pedro Vilas-Boas (1887–1963) and Enésia Cândida de Oliveira (1897–1963), and was born in São Francisco de Sales.

-Vilas-Boas' story
+Vilas-Boas's story

-The existence of Vilas-Boas's testimony was made possible via Dr. Olavo Teixeira who performed a detailed interview and medical review in 1958.
+The existence of Vilas-Boas's testimony was made possible by Olavo Fontes, a doctor who performed a detailed interview and medical review in 1958.

 At the time of his alleged abduction, Antônio Vilas-Boas was a 23-year-old Brazilian farmer who was working at night to avoid the hot temperatures of the day.
-On October 15, 1957, he was ploughing fields near São Francisco de Sales when he saw what he described as a "red star" in the night sky.
+On 15 October 1957, he was ploughing fields near São Francisco de Sales when he saw what he described as a "red star" in the night sky.
 According to his story, this "star" approached his position, growing in size until it became recognizable as a roughly circular or egg-shaped aerial craft, with a red light at its front and a rotating cupola on top.
 The craft began descending to land in the field, extending three "legs" as it did so.
 At that point, Boas decided to run from the scene.

-According to Boas, he first attempted to leave the scene on his tractor, but when its lights and engine died after traveling only a short distance, he decided to continue on foot.
-However, he was seized by a 5 ft humanoid, who was wearing grey coveralls and a helmet.
-Its eyes were small and blue, and instead of speech it made noises like barks or yelps.
+According to Boas, he first attempted to leave the area on his tractor, but when its lights and engine died after traveling only a short distance, he decided to continue on foot.
+However, he was seized by a 5 ft humanoid wearing grey coveralls and a helmet, whose eyes were described as small and blue.
+The being reportedly produced vocalizations like barks or yelps instead of recognizable speech.
 Three similar beings then joined the first in subduing Boas, and they dragged him inside their craft.

-Once inside the craft, Boas said that he was stripped of his clothes and covered from head-to-toe with a strange gel.
-He was then led into a large semicircular room, through a doorway that had strange red symbols written over it.
+Once inside the ship, Boas said that he was stripped of his clothes and covered from head to toe with a strange gel.
+He was then led through a doorway that had strange red symbols written over it into a large semicircular room.
 (Boas claimed that he was able to memorize these symbols and later reproduced them for investigators.)
-In this room the beings took samples of Boas' blood from his chin.
-After this he was then taken to a third room and left alone for around half an hour.
-During this time, some kind of gas was pumped into the room, which made Boas become violently ill.
+In this room, the beings took samples of Boas's blood from his chin.
+He was subsequently taken to a third room and left alone for around half an hour.
+During this time, an unknown type of gas was reportedly pumped into the room, which caused Boas to become violently ill.